ashkiani/mysql-sync-query/README.md

 # mysql-sync-query
-Extends the mysql package to promisify the database connection object and also to provide a method for executing queries synchronously.
+Extends the mysql package to
+1- Promisify the database connection object.
+2- Provide a method for executing queries synchronously.